Spokesperson + Advocacy Training

 Doug shares insights about transforming your board members into ambassadors.

-In 2018, I was privileged to work with the following clients:
+In 2018 and 2019, I was privileged to work with the following clients:

 Arkansas Association of Community Colleges